Aaron-Bopp/TIM/50_Projects/Defined relationships are superior to contextual backlinks.md

 ##### Challenges

 #TO/WRITE It is hard to craft prose in a way that works with this system.
 Is it worth it?

+For notes that are an aspect of another note part of with, in addition to includes, has from, because to, leads to

+notes that explain other notes example of similarly displayed by explained by explains

 ### <hr class="footnote"/>